jawniss/jawniss.github.io/aboutme.md

 >> When I began testing new racquet strings and string tensions, I fell in love with BG80's and higher tension, settling at 28x30lbs.
 However, this string at this high a tension (for me) was a fairly fragile combo, and I found myself snapping my strings quite often.
 This quickly became an expensive consequence, which tempted me into buying a racquet stringing machine and restringing my own racquets.
 I've been stringing for 3 years now, and my only regret is not starting earlier!
 >>
 >> This year I've found the time to return to M.E.
 LaZerte and act as a badminton coach for the team.
 It's been an incredibly rewarding experience, being able to share my knowledge and what I've learned on and off court with the students, and seeing them slowly improve over the practices.
 I've been trying my best to be a patient and understanding coach, but also trying as hard to be the fun coach among the team :)

+> I'm an avid gamer!
+I started with the PS3 back in Junior High, and got glued to Uncharted 3.
+At one point someone told me I was top 1000 on the stats leaderboard!
+The weekends were amazing, crashing on the couch and getting some good games in.
+>>
+>> Since then, in the summer of '14, I built my first ever gaming PC with my dad.
+It was a 7 hour ordeal, added on top with the power supply dying the next day!
+(Don't worry, I got a free replacement).
+Thus started my PC gaming hobby, where I mainly played Counter-Strike: Global Offensive, even playing an Overklocked Gaming LAN tournament and getting second place with my friends in 2018!
+First place had an ex-CS:GO pro player, so I counted it as a win ;) In 2022 I've stopped playing CS:GO and moved on to Valorant, where I'm hovering at Immortal 3, waiting for the day I finally break through to Radiant.